 11 Fiscal Policy and Public Finances

-11.1 UK public finances
+11.1 UK public finances: the big picture

 The Office for Budget Responsibility was established in 2010 as the UK’s independent fiscal watchdog.
 Its core mandate is to produce five-year forecasts for the economy and the public finances at each fiscal event — typically a Budget or Autumn Statement.
 By placing these forecasts outside the Treasury, the OBR removed the temptation for chancellors to mark their own homework.
-The OBR does not make policy recommendations; it simply tells Parliament what the numbers are likely to be, given the government’s stated plans.

 The OBR’s Public Finances Databank is the single best source for long-run UK fiscal data.
 It contains time series for government revenue, spending, borrowing, and debt stretching back decades, all on a consistent basis.
 The obr package provides direct access.